Please enter your name, email and zip code below to sign up!

 12.4% of residents struggle on incomes below federal poverty level and 47.10 % of children in FDL School District qualify for free/reduced lunch.

 Every summer, The Salvation Army helps cure childhood hunger by providing 18,000 free brown bag lunches.

-The Salvation Army Food Pantry is Fond du Lac County's largest food pantry, freely distributing upwards of 700 tons of food annually.
+The Salvation Army Food Pantry is Fond du Lac County's largest food pantry, freely distributing almost half a million pounds of food annually.

 "I've lost 115 lbs this year because I didn't have food other than eggs to eat until my friend suggested I visit your food pantry. --A Fond du Lac Food Pantry Client

 Our food pantry is a beacon of help to those we serve, like the grey-haired couple who came to us with calloused hands and back bent from years of working farmland that had been in the family for generations.
 Then cancer came and took his health, their life savings, the farm, and their dignity.
 Hungry, they came to our food pantry looking for help.